dklopstein/dev-journal/admin/meetings/050324-pitchdraft.md

 Displays tasks completed that day, as well as productivity and mental health.
 Future days are grayed out.
 You can press into a day to pull up journal with mental health and tasks completed.
 Different colors for mental health/productivity levels.

 ## Information Retention
 Will there be separate user accounts on a single computer or is it just stored locally.
 Does it save information between open and closing?
+Will assign team members to explore solutions.

 ## Pitch Preperation
 Working on google doc, then will transfer to markdown.
 Planning on splitting into groups for tasklist, journal, calendar.
 Work on getting front end up first, then once the shell of the website looks good, we implement back end.
 Dividing into 3 groups: home page design, calendar design, JS research into supporting saving data.
 Intitial phase will be to get website looking good with no functionality, next step is implementing functionality, final will be saving data locally.

 Need to include problem, user stories, appetite/timeline, rabbit holes/potential risks, and no-goes/things to avoid.